-The project site is located in southcentral Merced, approximately one mile southwest of Downtown and one mile south of Highway 99.
-The project site consists of vacant land totaling 0.88 acres.
+The project site is located in southeast Merced, approximately two and a half miles southeast of Downtown and half a mile north of Highway 99.
+The project site consists of a mostly undeveloped lot (with 1 home) totaling approximately 10 acres.
 The terrain is generally flat.
-The site is surrounded by residential uses to the north, east, and west.
-Generally, the surrounding parcels consist of single-family homes, duplexes, and multi-family homes.
+The site is surrounded by residential uses to the south, east, and west.
+Generally, the surrounding parcels consist of single-family homes.
 These buildings and structures range in height, between 20 and 40 feet.